kensung-lab/hypo-assembler/README.md

     -I or --debug
     Turns on debug mode to print out temporary files.
 Not recommended due to high I/O requirements, unless there is an issue encountered.
     [Default] Off

+    -B or --long-align
+    Use long reads alignment files to speed up initial process.
+    [Default] None

+    -b or --short-align
+    Use short reads alignment files to speed up initial process.
+    [Default] None
 ```

 ### Demo